haaris292/cparcel/README.md

 ```
 $ spark-shell
 ```
+Reading file stored on cloud storage.
 Provide the gs:// path to a json file stored in google cloud storage.
 ```
 val src=sqlContext.read.json("gs://bucket-name/some_sample.json")
 ```